Awodi-Emmanuel/Cloudgen-devops-assessment-solution/README.md

 ```
 terraform apply
 ```
-10. To restore an RDS instance from a backup, modify the restoration script `restore_instance.tf` with the appropriate snapshot identifier.
+10. To restore an RDS instance from a backup, modify the restoration script `restore-snapshot/restore_instance.tf` with the appropriate snapshot identifier.
 11. Validate the restoration script:
 ```
-terraform validate -var="snapshot_identifier=<snapshot_identifier>"
+terraform validate
 ```

 12. Apply the changes using the restoration script to restore the RDS instance:
 ```
-terraform apply -var="snapshot_identifier=<snapshot_identifier>"
+terraform apply
 ```
 Note: Replace `<repository_url>` with the actual URL of the repository and `<project_directory>` with the name of the project directory.
 Also, replace `<snapshot_identifier>` with the identifier of the DB snapshot you want to restore from.